"It's becoming a theme." 29th September 2021.

 Now a new possibility arises, a new thought.
 Perhaps it was a good thing that I didn't speak openly?
 Perhaps he would have moved my words around into something referencing developmental theory, and he would not have heard and reflected my feelings and thoughts, and missed entirely the power, terror, anger, sadness and the glory of our family's tragedy?

-We are not talking!
+Oh yes, we are not talking!

-One of us lectures, the other subverts and diverts towards something leftfield to avoid being spoken at, trying to shift things into dialogue.
+One of us lectures, the other subverts and diverts towards something leftfield to avoid being spoken at, trying to shift things into a dialogue.

-But what's happening is - I am talking from my own experience - my college tutor is Gestalt trained, and so we are taught to take a subjective, phenomenological approach.
+But what's actually happening is - I am talking from my own experience - my college tutor is Gestalt trained, and so we are taught to take a subjective, phenomenological approach.
 Which is a very Gestalt way of working.
 I have come to value and respect it.
 What I'm not doing here is agreeing that therapy is all about the therapist meeting the child in the client.
 I don't disagree with him, meeting the child in the client is part of it, but there is much more.

 I say - "No, the problem is...there is a gap - a problem in therapy about talking about the real, and external.
 Looking at Rogers 19 propositions, there is an emphasis on a person being able to integrate the totality of an experience and psychologically something that can't be looked at can eventually be looked at.
 But very much in therapy the focus is on the negative, and a person also brings the positive"

-I obviously don't want to talk about theory to get my assignment done!
-And in truth what I've said is what I believe, that the work of therapy is to enable someone to integrate the totality of an experience, which means finding a way that something that can't be looked at can eventually be looked at!
-I wonder what that could be in the context of our discussions!
 And as I have so much Gestalt in my education, I have come to see all interaction - especially with someone else who is committed to increasing their self awareness and emotional intelligence - all interactions as opportunities for knowledge and growth!
 We have the perfect opportunity - both of us - to learn so much here.
 But hey, it's OK I don't even know where to start with the 'a different issue entirely' .I'm feeling too shaken and trying to swim through a rising tide of panic.

 I say - "I don't need to be told theory to get my assignment done.
 I can do theory to the nth degree!"